 - Alchi / Likir – Leh ( 65 KM / 55 KMs) | Many accommodation options available at Leh

-Please keep in mind that Alchi and Likir are not exactly on Srinagar – Leh Highway and you need to take diversions near Sasapol, I guess, for either of them.
-The distance between Alchi – Likir is about 18 – 20 KMs only.
+Please keep in mind that Alchi and Likir are not exactly on Srinagar – Leh Highway and you need to take diversions near Sasapol bridge for Alchi.
+The distance between Alchi – Likir is about 21 KMs only.

 Acclimatization and its importance on Srinagar – Leh Highway

-Having said that even on Srinagar – Leh Highway its always good that you take little precautions to further minimize the effects of high altitude sickness.
-Here are some tips which will help acclimatizing the body faster
+Having said that even on Srinagar – Leh Highway, it is always good that you take little precautions to minimize the effects of high altitude sickness further.
+Here are some tips which will help to acclimatize the body faster

 - Try to cover the Srinagar – Leh journey in two days with a night halt at Kargil most preferably.